-On January 1, 2023, the Supply Chain Act for compliance with human rights and environmental protection will be launched in Germany.
-Not all companies are prepared for this.
+On January 1, 2023, the Supply Chain Act for compliance with human rights and environmental protection was launched in Germany.
+Still not all companies are prepared for this.
 Digitalization is helping them.
-Those who are quick have an edge.
 Yvonne Jamal from the JARO Institut für Nachhaltigkeit und Digitalisierung explains why more commitment is needed and what companies can do.

 From January 1, 2023, larger companies must document compliance with human rights and environmental protection in their supply chains.
-This will initially apply to companies with 3,000 or more employees, and one year later also to companies with more than 1,000 employees.
-There is also a proposal for a supply chain law at the European level, presented by the European Commission in February 2022.
+This will initially apply to companies with 3,000 or more employees, and as of 2024 also to companies with more than 1,000 employees.
+In June 2023, the EU Parliament voted in favor of a strict supply chain law.
 Companies in Europe with as few as 250 employees are to be affected.
 The law considers the entire value chain, that is all established direct and indirect business relationships.
 In addition, the Paris climate targets will be given greater weight.
 For companies, the legislation means legal certainty and a fair competition.
 Consumers and investors will receive more transparency.